yongshuo/mazeGame/README.md

 When create map, user need to define the entry, exit and and path between entry and exit.
 Then click on auto-generate button to generate the map.

+NOTE: You can hold your whitespace key, and move your month to draw.

 ####Technical Details: